Golden Gate Cloning

 Press OK to run Golden Gate.

 The Geneious Golden Gate tool will then complete the analysis and save a circular construct that represents your assembled sequences, plus the primer sequences required to create the Parts.
+We will look at this construct in more detail in the next exercise.

 Stage 3 – Checking the Assembly